 The chimney must have a minimum internal diameter of 148 mm and have a T400 designation, with G for the soot fire test.
-The length must be min.
-4 metres.
+The length should be min.
+5 metres.

 If you opt to connect the built-in stove with an elbow pipe, you should use a curved elbow, as this gives a better draught.